Microsoft is far from the ill-fitting suit-wearing office geek it was once perceived as.

 With each year, the impact of the Surface tablets’ design has lessened.
 But the actual devices have become far more useful.

 Last year’s Surface Pro 3 was something you could really imagine replacing a full laptop, and while I probably wouldn’t say the same of the Surface 3, that’s not really the idea of a device this size.
-At S$360 less than the Surface Pro 3, it’s a much easier sell as something you won’t necessarily use every single day.

 The design has its ups and downs, but they even out.
 The end results is a device that’s flexible in quite an unusual way.
 Now that it has shed all the tablet-taming problems with the old Windows RT devices, namely not being able to run full Windows apps, it has become something more usable, flexible and covetable.